Sunnykumarpal1/30-days-of-azure/README.md

   # NETWORK
   #### i) VNET
-  * The VM are connected together .
-A virtual network is similar to On- premises network .
+  * The VM are connected together in a group to form a vnet  .
+  * A virtual network is similar to On- premises network .
   * Each vm in a vnet get a Ip address so that they can communicate to other vm.
   #### ii) subnet
   * We can divide the vnet into subnet and defines routes how the traffic should flow between them .